c-hartmann/remove-extension/README.md

 # Remove-Extension

-KDE Dolphin Servie Menu, that removes the extension from one or more filenames and renames the files accordingly.
-Takes no action on filenames starting with a dot.
+KDE Dolphin Service Menu, that removes the extension from one or more filenames and renames the files accordingly.

 ## Dependency